This post is part of our Sustaining School Gardens series.

 A variety of composting and vermicomposting resources can be found at CalRecycle.
 The resources cover topics in the science of composting, starting a compost pile, and how to incorporate composting into the classroom.

-This school composting slide show describes all the logistics needed to start a compost system at your school, talks about how to start the compost, the collection of food wastes on campus, what to do if there is maggots in compost, and school compost maintenance.
+This school composting slide show describes all the logistics needed to start a compost system at your school, talks about how to start the compost, the collection of food wastes on campus, and school compost maintenance.

 View Breaking it Down: School Composting Made Easy with FoodCorps Webinar.
 Access many more school compost resources related to the webinare in edWeb.net’s Growing School Garden Community (free to join).